OriginTrail/houston-v4/README.md

 ## Project setup
 ```
+1. Open your terminal
-1. Clone the project to your local machine by running: "https://github.com/OriginTrail/houston-v4.git" from your terminal
+2. Clone the project to your local machine by running: "git clone https://github.com/OriginTrail/houston-v4.git"
-2. Enter "houston-v4" folder.
+3. Enter "houston-v4" folder.
-3. When inside the folder please run the following command: "npm install" and wait for the process to be finished
+4. When inside the folder please run the following command: "npm install" and wait for the process to be finished
-4. After the installation process is finished run the following command: "npm run houston".
+5. After the installation process is finished run the following command: "npm run houston".
 If Houston app is started you should be seeing the following in your terminal:
 -----------------------------------------------
  DONE  Compiled successfully in 9882ms
   App running at: